realworldocaml/book/en/guided-tour.md

   can be placed anywhere in within the number, not just every three digits.
-- OCaml carefully distinguishes between `float`, the type for floating point numbers and `int` the type for integers.
+- OCaml carefully distinguishes between `float`, the type for floating point numbers and `int`, the type for integers.
 The types have different literals (`6.` instead of `6`) and different infix operators (`+.` instead of `+`), and OCaml doesn't automatically cast between types.
 This can be a bit of a nuisance, but it has its